If you’re looking for a specific term, click a letter

 Air Waybills (AWB)

 The Air Waybill (AWB) is the most important document issued by a carrier, either directly or through its authorised agent.
-It is a non-negotiable transport document, and it covers transport of cargo from airport to airport.
-By accepting a shipment, an IATA cargo agent is acting on behalf of the carrier whose air waybill is issued.
+It is a non-negotiable transport document, and it covers the transport of cargo from airport to airport.
+By accepting a shipment, an IATA cargo agent is acting on behalf of the Carrier whose air waybill is issued.

 All Commodity Rate